clabrugere/scratch-llm/README.md

 - RMS pre-normalization in transformer blocks,
 - SwiGLU activation function in the feed-forwards.

-To make the implementation end-to-end, we train the model on a small dataset using SentencePiece tokenizer.
+To make the implementation end-to-end, we train the model on a small dataset using a custom BPE tokenizer.

 ## Getting Started <a name = "getting_started"></a>